-If you have questions, drop me a message.
+If you have any questions, drop me a message.
 I’d be glad to help.

 Check out how my first RV trip went.

-Headed out on your first-ever RV trip?
+Are you headed out on your first-ever RV trip?
 The ever-popular method of travel is easy once you’ve got the hang of it, but what is required for you to bring along?
-We’ve compiled a checklist of things to pack for your RV travels to take that problem out of the equation for you.
+We’ve compiled a packing list for your RV travels.
+This should save some work for you.
 Enjoy exploring the country in your house on wheels.